enarjord/passivbot/README.md

 will make entries automatically, but will also work with user making manual entries and adding to or removing from positions while the bot is active

-it works by entering small, then either closing position at static markup or reentering at intervals
+it works by entering small, then either closing position at static markup or reentering at in price intervals

 depending on initial entry amount and funds available in futures wallet, it will double down repeatedly until position is closed or funds run out

-if there is no position, it will enter long if price < min(emas) * (1 - spread / 2), or short if price > max(emas) * (1 + spread / 2)
+if there is no position, it will make a bid at order book's highest bid and ask at order book's lowest ask

 it listens to websocket live stream of trades, and updates its orders continuously